 - Understand the principle behind Division 4A of Part VI – Controlled entities

 - Identify potentially voidable transactions under those sections.

 We recommend you have one year of on-the-job experience prior to attending these courses.

-A two-hour presentation covering the theory, plus at least one practical exercise to ensure understanding of the issues.
+A two-hour presentation covering the theory, plus a practical activity to ensure understanding of the issues.